Pumpkin Chocolate Chip Cookies that are soft and chewy - not cakey. Packed with warm pumpkin flavor and melty chocolate chips.

 You can easily customize these chewy pumpkin chocolate chip cookies to make them even tastier next time!

-Store your delicious chocolate chip pumpkin cookies in an airtight container or cookie jar at room temperature for up to 5 days.
+Store your homemade chocolate chip pumpkin cookies in an airtight container or cookie jar at room temperature for up to 5 days.

 Make-Ahead & Freezing Tips

 These pumpkin cookies can be prepared in advance and kept in the fridge for up to 3 days or frozen for up to 3 months.
-I recommend scooping the pumpkin chocolate chip cookie dough into balls before storing it in a freezer bag.
+I recommend scooping the pumpkin chocolate chip cookie dough into balls before freezing, so you can bake straight from frozen (just add an extra 1-2 minutes onto the baking time and watch for them to look set and golden).

 If you have a question about this pumpkin chocolate chip cookie recipe that isn't answered here, please write it in the comment section, and I will get back to you as soon as I can.